Definitions & Acronyms

 Community Supervision Tracking System (CSTS).
 A database developed by TDCJ-CJAD that contains data from the state's 122 CSCDs.

 Contract Transfer Facilities (Temporary Capacity Beds).
-Provides housing, care, meals and medical services for transfer facility offenders who have been processed through TDCJ.
+Provides housing, care, meals and medical services for transfer facility inmates who have been processed through TDCJ.

 Correctional Centers (Private).
-These are privately operated correctional centers that house CID offenders.
+These are privately operated correctional centers that house CID inmates.

 Correctional Institutions Division (CID).
-The TDCJ division responsible for managing and operating the State's prison system for the confinement of adult felony offenders.
+The TDCJ division responsible for managing and operating the State's prison system for the confinement of adult felony inmates.

-Court residential treatment centers (CRTCs) treat offenders for substance abuse and alcohol dependency.
+Court residential treatment centers (CRTCs) treat inmates for substance abuse and alcohol dependency.
 They also offer education and life skills training; they also may offer vocational and employment services in the final phases of the program.
-The Lubbock and Uvalde centers are the only two in Texas that accept substance-abusing offenders who also have mental impairments or emotional problems.
+The Lubbock and Uvalde centers are the only two in Texas that accept substance-abusing inmates who also have mental impairments or emotional problems.

 Crisis Response Intervention Support Program (CRISP).
 Employees of TDCJ-CJAD or the state's CSCDs who are trained by TDCJ to support their peers after a crisis.
 Members do not counsel their co-workers, but are there to talk openly with them about what happened.
 If necessary, they call in a clinician to talk with particularly depressed or fearful employees and identify those who might benefit from counseling.
 This is used by all divisions and the name has been changed to Crisis Response Intervention Support Program [CRISP].